Multiplayer in Genshin Impact is kind of weird, to say the least.

 But you have to put in some work before you can do this.

 As with most other systems in the game, co-op is something you unlock after playing the game for a while.
-Namely, to unlock co-op you need to hit Adventure Rank 16.
+To unlock co-op, you are first required to reach Adventure Rank 16.
 If you aren’t sure what Adventure Ranks are, we suggest checking out our Beginner’s Guide.

 What Can You Loot In Genshin Impact Co-op?